Dart League Rules

 It is common courtesy for the player needing a substitute to handle the fees for substitution.

 If a team does not show up for a match within the ½ hour grace period after the scheduled start time, that team automatically forfeits the match.
 In the case of an automatic forfeit, a match score of 13-0 will be entered with 13 wins going to the non-forfeiting team.
-Team fees will still have to be paid in full by both teams, and can be paid directly to the League Coordinator.
+Team fees will still have to be paid in full by both teams, and can be paid directly to the League Director.
 Any unpaid team fees will be taken out of that team’s earnings at the end of the season.

-In the event a match is started, but a team is unable to finish the match, notify the League Coordinator.
+In the event a match is started, but a team is unable to finish the match, notify the League Director.
 Wins and losses for games played will remain the same.
 The non-forfeiting team will be awarded wins for the unfinished games.